JoshuaFox/JoshuaFox.github.io/publications.md

 > How to quickly absorb the knowledge that you don't yet have, building on your professional strengths.

-• “Google App Engine Flexible Environment: Beyond the Bounds of PaaS” ([Video](https://www.youtube.com/watch?v=QmmzUbX7IEY&t=22s)).
+• “[Google App Engine Flexible Environment: Beyond the Bounds of PaaS](https://www.youtube.com/watch?v=QmmzUbX7IEY&t=22s)”.
 The first ever talk or article dedicated to this new Google PaaS. _Multicloud Engineering,_.

 • “[Breaking boundaries: How Freightos achieved high speed graph search in the cloud](https://www.cloudcomputing-news.net/news/2016/oct/06/breaking-boundaries-how-freightos-achieved-high-speed-graph-search-cloud/) ,” _CloudTech_.